-Secondly, gin can be produced without redistilling simply by flavouring suitable alcohol with natural flavouring substances which give a predominant taste of juniper: this method is known technically as 'compounding.
+Secondly, gin can be produced without redistilling and by instead flavouring suitable alcohol with natural substances which give a predominant taste of juniper: this method is known technically as 'compounding’.
 The finest base for this 'neutral' spirit is either grain (normally barley and maize) or molasses.
-This type of production can be likened to this of flavoured vodka
+This type of production can be likened to that of flavoured vodka.

-The flavouring ingredients are at the core of Gin production; they are all natural and are referred to as 'botanicals'.
+The flavouring ingredients are at the core of gin production; they are all natural and referred to as 'botanicals'.
 The type and quantity of each producer's botanicals vary according to their own closely guarded recipes; all are carefully selected and tested for purity and quality.
-All gins include juniper as an ingredient: other botanicals used are coriander, angelica, orange peel, lemon peel, cardomom, cinnamon, grains of paradise, cubeb berries and nutmeg.
-Typically a fine gin contains six to ten botanicals.
+All gins include juniper as an ingredient: other botanicals used are coriander, angelica, orange peel, lemon peel, cardamom, cinnamon, grains of paradise, cubeb berries and nutmeg.

-Sloe Gin is a sweetened style of Gin made by infusing sloes (the fruit of the blackthorn) in Gin.
+Sloe Gin is a sweetened style made by infusing gin with sloes (the fruit of the blackthorn).
 Plymouth Gin is a style that by law can only be produced in Plymouth, England.
 It is distinctly sweeter than London Dry Gin.

 No.3 is the London Dry Gin distilled to a proprietary recipe of Berry Bros. & Rudd, London’s oldest wine and spirit merchant.
 The name No.3 refers to the address in St James’s Street, London: our home since 1698.

 No.3 was created to be the last word in gin for a Dry Martini - try Duke's classic recipe here.